 - Click “Reset to factory settings” when you see it.

 - The thermostat will re-start, and there you have it!
 The temperature in your home has returned to normal.

 Series 7000-Honeywell Thermostat

 - Turn off the heat in your house.

 - Go ahead and turn off the circuit breaker.

-- Take remove the two AAA batteries from the Thermostat.
+- Remove the two AAA batteries from the thermostat.